 Jim Nantz, a three-time Emmy Award winner and five-time National Sportscaster of the Year, has covered virtually every sport for the CBS Television Network since joining it in 1985.
-This is his 32nd year covering the Masters® for CBS.
+This is his 27th year covering the PGA Championship for CBS.

 Nantz joined the CBS Sports golf team in 1986.
 He became the anchor of the Network's golf coverage in April 1994 and was partnered with Ken Venturi until June 2002, and Lanny Wadkins until 2006, before Sir Nick Faldo assumed the lead analyst role in 2007.
 Nantz has hosted broadcasts of the Masters since 1988 and the PGA Championship since 1991, and served as anchor of the biennial Presidents Cup in 1994 and 1996.

-In addition to being the anchor of CBS’s golf coverage, Nantz has been the lead play-by-play voice for THE NFL ON CBS since 2004, teaming up with Phil Simms on the Network’s number one NFL and Super Bowl announce team.
+In addition to being the anchor of CBS’s golf coverage, Nantz has been the lead play-by-play voice for THE NFL ON CBS since 2004, teaming up with Phil Simms on the Network’s number one NFL and Super Bowl announce team until 2017.
 On February 7, 2016 he and Simms called Super Bowl 50.
-In addition, he and Simms call the Network’s NFL Thursday Night Football games.
+In addition, he and Simms called the Network’s NFL Thursday Night Football games.
+In 2017, Nantz will team with Tony Romo, and Tracy Wolfson, as the lead NFL announce team.
 For six years (1998-2003) he anchored the Network's NFL pre-game studio show, THE NFL TODAY, and hosted its coverage of the Super Bowl.

 In August 2011 Nantz became the youngest recipient of the Pro Football Hall of Fame Pete Rozelle Radio-Television Award.
 Nantz also was honored in 2002 by the Naismith Memorial Basketball Hall of Fame as its youngest recipient of the Curt Gowdy Media Award.
 Nantz joins Dick Enberg and Curt Gowdy as the only broadcasters to receive both Pro Football and Naismith Memorial Basketball Hall of Fame honors.
 In June 2013 he received the Court of Honor Award from the National Association of Basketball Coaches Foundation for distinguishing himself in his profession and exhibiting the highest standards of leadership.
 In November 2013 Nantz received the Metropolitan Golf Association’s Distinguished Service Award and in September 2016 he was recognized with the Golf Course Association of America Lifetime Achievement Award.